Gorgeous gardens, festive finery and magnificent mini breaks: enjoy the spirit of Christmas at its most dazzling

 Devon’s Knightshayes is also illuminated inside and out, with a gorgeous garden trail giving this beautiful period property a colourful modern twist.
 Its Gothic turrets make a sensational backdrop throughout December.

 At the Welsh tinworks of Aberdulais, the Victorian Christmas lights are much more humble: the National Trust leads candlelit walks to the waterfall that powered this Industrial Revolution stalwart – with storytelling and mince pies on 14 & 21 December.

 7. Arty installations

-Sunlight is scarce in snowbound Reykjavik but Iceland’s capital has never been brighter – thanks to its spectacular Winter Lights Festival from 7-10 February.
+Further afield, sunlight is scarce in snowbound Reykjavik but Iceland’s capital has never been brighter – thanks to its spectacular Winter Lights Festival from 4-7 February.
 Bathed in laser beams and blazing lights, the city’s star attractions look fabulously futuristic – while an interactive route leads to glowing sculptures, arty projections and illuminated thermal pools.